 How to remove a condom

 - Always use a new condom if you have sex again, or if you’re going from anal to vaginal or oral sex.
-This is important because several different infections can be passed on from the anus to the vagina or mouth.

-What should I do if a condom breaks
+What to do if a condom breaks

 - withdraw the penis immediately